Concrete leveling: Slabjacking

 Slabjacking can typically be broken down into three main process types:

 Mudjacking

 The term Mudjacking originates from using a mixture of topsoil and portland cements injected underground to hydraulically lift concrete slabs.
 Mudjacking can be achieved with a variety of mixtures.
 The most common being a local soil or sand blend, mixed with water and cement.
-Other additives may be included in the mixture for increased "pumpabilitly"/lubrication, improved strength/curing times, or as a filler.
+Other additives may be included in the mixture for increased "pumpability"/lubrication, improved strength/curing times, or as a filler.
 Additives that may be present include: clay/bentonite, fly ash, pond sand, pea gravel, masonry cements, or crushed lime.
 This process typically requires holes between 1" and 2" in diameter.
 This "mud" is injected under the concrete slabs, oftentimes using a movable pump that can access most slabs.
 Once the void under the slab is filled, the pressure builds under the slab, lifting the concrete back into place.
 Once in place, the holes are filled with a color-matching grout.